 QW is Now Employee Owned

-After 28 years of operating one of the top-rated hotel and restaurant companies in the South, the founders of Quaintance-Weaver Restaurants and Hotels (QW) announced on November 17, 2016 that it is now 100% owned by its 600+ staff members.
+After over 30 years of operating one of the top-rated hotel and restaurant companies in the South, the founders of Quaintance-Weaver Restaurants and Hotels (QW) announced on November 17, 2016 that it is now 100% owned by its 600+ staff members.
 This makes QW one of only a few employee-owned restaurant and hotel companies in the entire country.

 Dennis and Nancy King Quaintance will continue to lead the company.
 Guests will not see changes at any of their six places: O.Henry Hotel, Green Valley Grill, Proximity Hotel, Print Works Bistro, and two Lucky 32 Southern Kitchen locations.

 According to Dennis Quaintance, “Co-founders Mike Weaver, Nancy King Quaintance and I like to think long term, not just months or years out, but decades ahead.
 We’ve sold our interest in QW to the QW ESOP Trust because we believe that it’s the optimal way for QW to be owned and managed in the future.”

 The QW ESOP Trust seems a natural next step for this community-based, locally owned company.
 It fits perfectly with QW’s Sustainable Practices Initiative, which considers how company decisions affect current and future generations, as well as their Fairness Doctrine for diversity and inclusion.

 The biggest benefit to staff members will be the retirement benefits provided by their participation in the QW ESOP Trust.
 After one year with the company, staff members age 18 and above who work 20+ hours a week start accruing retirement units.
 They will be fully vested after just three years.